jjjake/internetarchive/README.rst

 Metadata
 ~~~~~~~~

-You can use the ``ia`` command-line tool down to download item metadata in JSON format:
+You can use the ``ia`` command-line tool to download item metadata in JSON format:

 .. code:: bash

-    $ia metadata TripDown1905
+    $ ia metadata TripDown1905

 You can also modify metadata.
 Be sure that the AWS\_ACCESS\_KEY\_ID and
 AWS\_SECRET\_ACCESS\_KEY environment variables are set.